TORONTO CRIMINAL and DUI LAWYERS

 Step 3: Prepare Affidavits

 Once you have the transcripts of your original bail hearing, you must prepare affidavits explaining how your circumstances have changed, and outlining the proposed changes to your bail.
-Note:
+Note: You will need affidavits from both yourself and your sureties.

 Step 4: Have the Affidavits Commissioned